BernzSy/Aqualityca-Grp5/README.md

 <br>

 ### Run the Django Project
+After successfully installing Django, the next step is to run the Aqualityca project.
+However, before doing so, you need to download the necessary RAR file containing the project's essential files.
+This compressed file includes important components such as the project’s source code, dependencies, and configurations required to run the application smoothly.

-Now that you have successfully downloaded the Aqualityca project, the next step is to run the development server and view your project in a web browser.
+Now that you have successfully downloaded the Aqualityca project, the next step is to run the development server and view the project in a web browser.
 Django comes with a built-in lightweight web server that allows you to test your application locally before deploying it to a production environment.

-To begin, you need to navigate to the root directory of your newly created Django project.
-In this case, since the project is named my_tennis_club, you should ensure that you are inside the `/aqualityca` folder before executing any commands.
-This folder contains essential files, including the Django settings, URL configurations, and manage.py script, which is used to manage various aspects of your Django project.
+To begin, you need to navigate to the root directory of the aqualityca project.
+In this case, since the project is named `aqualityca`, you should ensure that you are inside the `/aqualityca` folder before executing any commands.
+This folder contains essential files, including the Django settings, URL configurations, and manage.py script, which is used to manage various aspects of the Django project.

 Once you have navigated to the correct directory, you can start the Django development server by running the following command in the command prompt:
 ```